 - 6.A.
 The game total is the predetermined number of goals to win the game.
 A game is played until one team first reaches the game total. - 6.A.1.
 A standard game has a game total of 15. - 6.B.
-The halftime target is the minimum number of goals necessary to first reach or exceed at least half of the game total.
+The halftime target is the minimum number of goals necessary to reach or exceed half of the game total.
 Halftime begins when one team's score first reaches the halftime target. [[In a game with a game total of 15, the halftime target will be 8.]] - 6.B.1.
-A standard halftime is 740 minutes. [[At the end of halftime, the standard time between pulls (9.C) begins, i.e., from the end of halftime, the offense has 50 seconds to line up and 60 seconds to signal readiness, and the defense has 80 seconds to pull.
-The receiving team should be properly positioned on the line, having signaled readiness by the end of halftime, at which time the defense will have 15 seconds to release the pull.]

-6.C.
-Time Caps
+A standard halftime is 7 minutes. [[At the end of halftime, the standard time between pulls (9.C) begins, i.e., from the end of halftime, the offense has 50 seconds to line up and 60 seconds to signal readiness, and the defense has 80 seconds to pull.]] - 6.C.
+Time Caps - 6.C.1.

-- 6.C.1.
 The soft cap occurs once a predetermined time of play has elapsed.
 At the soft cap, play continues until the current scoring attempt is completed.
-If, after the current scoring attempt is completed, the game total has not yet been reached by one team, one is added to the higher score and the resulting number is the new game total. - 6.C.1.a.
-If the soft cap occurs during the halftime break, the new game total is one more than the higher score. [[Don't play a point and then add one.]]
+If, after the current scoring attempt is completed, the game total has not yet been reached by one team, one is added to the higher score and the resulting number is the new game total.6.C.1.a.
+If the soft cap occurs during the halftime break, the new game total is one - more than the higher score. [[Don't play a point and then add one.]]
+6.C.2.

-- 6.C.2.
 The hard cap is the ending of the game once a predetermined time of play has elapsed.
 At the hard cap, play continues until the current scoring attempt is completed.
 If, after the current scoring attempt is completed, the score is tied, play continues until one additional goal is scored.
 Otherwise, the game ends.
 The team with the most goals at the end of the game is the winner. - 6.C.2.a.
 If the hard cap occurs during the halftime break, the game is over and the team with the higher score is the winner. - 6.C.3.
 The halftime cap occurs once a predetermined time of play has elapsed.
 At the halftime cap, play continues until the current scoring attempt is completed.
 If, after the current scoring attempt is completed, the halftime target has not yet been reached by one team, one is added to the higher score and the resulting number is the new halftime target.